 What if a friend was exposed to a positive COVID person and then I was around them?

-You would watch for symptoms to see if you develop any along with those that you live with, but you do not need to stay home as that is considered a second person exposure.
-If you develop symptoms, then you would need to stay home for 10 days and contact your healthcare provider to get tested.
-Be sure to write down daily who you were around and when or if symptoms started.
+You would watch for symptoms to see if you develop any along with those that you live with, but you do not need to stay home as that is considered a second-person exposure.

 Early Childhood Screening